 Yuba City Brain Injury Lawyer

-The brain is responsible for all of a person’s memories, goals, dreams, and aspirations.
-Perhaps this is why traumatic brain injuries impact a patient’s quality of life so adversely.
-When people suffer a brain injury, their very identity could be compromised, leaving a lasting impact on not only their life but the lives of their loved ones as well.
-While medical advances have revolutionized the way brain injuries are diagnosed and treated, they still have the ability to cause adverse impacts that could last the rest of their lives.
+The brain is responsible for a person’s memories, goals, dreams, and aspirations.
+Perhaps this is why traumatic brain injuries adversely impact a patient’s quality of life.
+When people suffer a brain injury, their very identity could be compromised, leaving a lasting impact on not only their lives but also the lives of their loved ones.
+While medical advances have revolutionized how brain injuries are diagnosed and treated, they still can cause adverse impacts that could last the rest of their lives.

 - Frontal Lobe: The frontal lobe of the brain controls the patient’s judgment and executive functions.
 Patients with damage to their frontal lobe will have difficulty planning a complex series of steps, weighing the risks and benefits of their actions, and will suffer from a loss of inhibition.
 They have a low tolerance for frustration and are prone to emotional swings.
 Frontal lobe damage can impact a person’s ability to maintain relationships, process their finances, and perform basic activities of daily living.

 - Temporal Lobe: The temporal lobe is responsible for learning new skills, forming new memories, and retaining old ones.
-The patient will suffer both long-term and short-term memory loss with any damage to the temporal lobe.
-If a patient is right-hand dominant and suffers damage to the left part of their frontal lobe, they could develop a condition known as aphasia.
-There are many different types, but all of them impact a person’s ability to comprehend and produce language.
-If a person is left-handed, this ability is stored in their right temporal lobe instead.
+The patient will suffer long-term and short-term memory loss with any damage to the temporal lobe.
+If a patient is right-hand dominant and suffers injury to the left part of their frontal lobe, they could develop aphasia.
+There are many different types, but they impact a person’s ability to comprehend and produce language.
+This ability is stored in the right temporal lobe if a person is left-handed.

-Watch the following video to get a better understanding of a traumatic brain injury:Yuba City Brain Injury Lawyer
+Watch the following video to get a better understanding of traumatic brain injury:Call Our Brain Injury Lawyers in Yuba City, CA

-:dr bw [CS 1052]
+:dr bw [CS 928]

 Photo by Pixabay